HellishPirate/University-Assignments/README.md

 # University-Assignments
-My university assignments, translated from MATLAB to Python.
+My university assignments, translated from MATLAB to Python (in progress).